S41NTL3SS/NostalgiaLens/README.md

   __Example Output__
-  Sentiment Analysis Results: Displays sentiment scores for each post, indicating the general tone of nostalgia.
+  *Sentiment Analysis Results* Displays sentiment scores for each post, indicating the general tone of nostalgia.

-  Keyword Cloud and Sentiment Distribution: Generates visuals to showcase common nostalgic topics and their associated         sentiments.
+  *Keyword Cloud and Sentiment Distribution* Generates visuals to showcase common nostalgic topics and their associated         sentiments.

 5. __Dependencies__

         pandas, tweepy, praw, requests, google-api-python-client, textblob, wordcloud, matplotlib

   These dependencies can be installed via

     pip install -r requirements.txt.